 The first 30 minutes of the film has a background noise with a frequency of 28 Hz (low frequency, almost inaudible), similar to the noise produced by an earthquake.
 In humans, it causes nausea, sickness and vertigo.
 It was a cause of people walking out of the theaters during the first part of the film.
 In fact, it was added with the purpose of getting this reaction.

-During the party scene shortly after (or before) the rape, when Vincent Cassel is asked his name he replies "Vincent" instead of his character's name, Marcus.
+During the party scene shortly after (or before) the rape, when Marcus (Vincent Cassel) is asked his name, he replies "Vincent" instead of his character's name.
 He quickly covers this up by saying "just kidding" so that they would not have to reset the long and complicated shot.

-The "Rectum" was in fact a genuine gay S&M club in Paris.
+The "Rectum" is in fact a genuine gay S&M club in Paris, called Club Banque ("Club Bank") and located in a former bank.
 The crew changed the name, redressed the set and added red lighting.
-The club was spread across the basements of three separate buildings and was so cavernous and confusing that many of the crewmembers became claustrophobic in it.
+The club was spread across the basements of three separate buildings and was so cavernous and confusing that many of the crew members became claustrophobic in it.

 The entire film was shot on Super 16, telecined to high-def video for color tweaking and editing, and then exported to Super 35.
 For many of the handheld shots, the director used the smallest existing 16mm camera, the Minima.

-Anywhere from five to fifteen takes of each ten to twenty minute sequence were made, some as short as three minutes and some as long as fifteen.
-Some takes were assembled using invisible edits disguised with digital post-processing.
+Anywhere from five to fifteen takes of each ten- to twenty-minute sequence were made, some as short as three minutes and some as long as fifteen.
+Some takes were assembled by using invisible edits disguised with digital post-processing.